moov-io/watchman/docs/performance.md

 **Tips for faster queries**

 - Always send `type=` (and `source=` when you only need one list).
 This shrinks the partition before token lookup.
-- Prefer multi-token names when possible; shared tokens prune the candidate set aggressively.
+- Prefer multi-token names when possible; shared tokens are intersected so common words do not pull in the rest of the partition.
 - Crypto-only queries use the exact address index and do **not** expand to a full partition scan.
 - Identifier-heavy queries (government IDs, contact info) still score within the type/source partition; critical exact ID matches short-circuit similarity to a perfect score without running full name/address comparison.